zhangium/Pre-MasseyHacks-Preparation/description.md

 - Help maintain the social media accounts
 - Design snapchat filter if we use one (just design things man)

+###Teams
+- Events
+- Tech

 ==========
 **I'll probably end up taking both the logistics and sponsorships jobs**
 =========
 ###Head of Logistics
 - Figure out venue things
 - Figure out little details about the event
+- Prizes & how the event will go

 ###Head of Sponsorships